lukewarmtea/gsheets_pull/README.md

 Run the script and the CSV's will be created in a CSV subfolder along with a log file.

 A sample windows batch file has been included as an example to call python and run the script.
-This will need to be edited for you particular environment.
+This will need to be edited for your particular environment.